-Italian Pharmacy General Information
+Italian Pharmacy Basics

 Open pharmacies will have a lit green neon cross out front, making them easy to recognize, even from a distance.
 The number and opening hours of Italian Pharmacies are regulated by law.
-Pharmacies operate on a "rota" system designed to ensure an open pharmacy (or one which can be opened in a medical emergency) in each general area at night, holidays and Sundays.
+Pharmacies operate on a "rota", or rolling system designed to ensure that there's an open pharmacy (or one which can be opened in a medical emergency) in each general area at night, holidays and Sundays.
 Each farmacia displays a card with its own opening hours, emergency telephone number, and where to go outside of those opening hours for emergency services.

-When to go to the Italian Pharmacy
+When to Go to the Italian Pharmacy

-For minor aches and pains, cold or flu, and "little" non-critical emergencies, your best bet may be to head over to your local Farmacia.
-You'll go to a Farmacia for aspirin and even vitamins.
-Italian pharmacies will often carry homeopathic and herbal remedies as well.
+For minor aches and pains, cold or flu, and "little" non-critical emergencies, your best bet may be to head over to your local farmacia.
+You'll go to a farmacia for aspirin and even vitamins.
+Italian pharmacies often carry homeopathic and herbal remedies as well.
 Many Italian pharmacists speak at least a little English.

 If you are suffering something more serious, or have an injury not likely to be helped by over-the-counter meds or minor first aid, you can go to the 24-hour emergency rooms, or pronto soccorso, at any hospital.
 If you are unable to transport yourself, the toll-free medical emergency telephone number in Italy is 118.
 You may get an ambulance by calling this number, or if you do not require transport to a hospital, the First Aid Service (Guardia Medica) will be sent.

-Your Medicines in Italy
+Prescription Medicines in Italy

 Before you leave on your Italian vacation, you'll want to make sure you have enough of your prescription medicines for the duration of your trip.
-In addition, to avoid problems down the line, you'll want to carry the following:
+In addition, to avoid problems down the line, you'll want to do the following:

-- Carry the medications in their original container.
+- Carry the medications in their original container

 - Know the generic or scientific name of the medicine

 The latter advice is crucial if you need to replenish a medicine during your trip.
 American pharmaceutical firms often give proprietary names to their version of common medicines and these names are not always recognized overseas.
 The information you carry should be typewritten for clarity.